vaikunthsd/trans-verify/README.md

 Go to `http://localhost:3000` in your browser (Ideally, this url should automatically open in your default browser)

-Finally, please follow the instructions provided on the Home page.
+Finally, please follow the instructions provided on the Home page and then on subsequent pages.